Insights

 USML Revisions.
 In addition to the proposed rule concerning defense services, DDTC intends to issue the following seven rulemakings concerning the USML

-• An interim final rule to revise and exclude “entries in the [USML] that do not warrant inclusion, and to add entries for critical and emerging technologies that warrant inclusion.”
+- An interim final rule to revise and exclude “entries in the [USML] that do not warrant inclusion, and to add entries for critical and emerging technologies that warrant inclusion.”
 This update will also revise Category XXI “to limit the items categorized in” that category.
 On June 21, DDTC submitted this rule for final interagency clearance to approve its publication in the Federal Register.

-• A proposed rule to revise several areas of Categories IV and XV “to describe more precisely the articles warranting control on the USML.”
+- A proposed rule to revise several areas of Categories IV and XV “to describe more precisely the articles warranting control on the USML.”
 This proposed rule is in response to public comments the agency received from the Advanced Notice of Proposed Rulemaking from March 2019.
-(Update: On September 17, DDTC submitted this proposed rule for final interagency clearance to approve its publication in the Federal Register, which cleared that review on October 10.)
+(Update: On October 23, DDTC published the proposed rule and will accept public comments until November 22.)

-• A proposed rule concerning circuit boards and semiconductors “to revise paragraphs (c)(1) through (4) of Category XI of the [USML] to describe more precisely the articles warranting control on the USML.”
+- A proposed rule concerning circuit boards and semiconductors “to revise paragraphs (c)(1) through (4) of Category XI of the [USML] to describe more precisely the articles warranting control on the USML.”

-• A final rule regarding Category XVI “to better harmonize [the USML] with the Department of Energy part 810 regulations and ensure that all items that provide the United States with a critical military or intelligence advantages are listed on the [USML] and remain subject to U.S. Government export controls at all times.”
+- A final rule regarding Category XVI “to better harmonize [the USML] with the Department of Energy part 810 regulations and ensure that all items that provide the United States with a critical military or intelligence advantages are listed on the [USML] and remain subject to U.S. Government export controls at all times.”

-• proposed rule that will modernize the USML and Supplement No. 1 to Part 126 by standardizing the “language and structure across Categories and entries for purposes of consistency, clarity, and improved ease of use.”
+- A proposed rule that will modernize the USML and Supplement No. 1 to Part 126 by standardizing the “language and structure across Categories and entries for purposes of consistency, clarity, and improved ease of use.”

-• final rule that will address the public comments the agency received for the USML revisions to Categories IV, V, VIII, XI, and XV from the interim final rule in 2018.
+- A final rule that will address the public comments the agency received for the USML revisions to Categories IV, V, VIII, XI, and XV from the interim final rule in 2018.

-• An interim final rule that will “clarify and correct recent revisions to the [USML].”
+- An interim final rule that will “clarify and correct recent revisions to the [USML].”

 Final Rule to Increase Registration Fees.
 DDTC expects to issue a final rule to increase the ITAR’s registration fees following its publication of the proposed rule on April 24 and consideration of the public comments it received.
 The last fee change occurred in 2008, with other prior changes in 2004, 1997, and 1985.
 The ITAR’s registration fees were the subject of litigation in 2015 concerning DDTC’s ability to raise those fees, but that case did not address the merits because the plaintiff lacked standing.